conatyv8/Discovery-World-Pong-MSOE/setup/autoinstall-iso/docs/overview.md

 For the system as a whole:

-1. The system by fault runs off of Ubuntu Server 24.04.2.
-The system itself has not been fully tested for backwards compatability which earlier versions of Ubuntu Server.
+1. The system by default runs off of Ubuntu Server 24.04.2.
+The system itself has not been fully tested for backwards compatibility with earlier versions of Ubuntu Server.
 This will have to be tested.

 2. When making changes in a ISO directory, keep in mind that **these changes will only be applied to that specific iso directory**.
 If you decide to create a new iso and you want those changes you applied you will need to update the files in